Allemansrätten (the Right of Public access)

 Doctor Doktor, LäkareSee “Medical care”.

-It is prohibited in Sweden to drive under the influence of alcohol: a blood-alcohol level of over 0.2‰ may result in a fine and the loss of your driving licence.
+It is illegal in Sweden to drive under the influence of alcohol: a blood-alcohol level of over 0.2% may result in a fine, the loss of your driving licence or even jail time.
 The use of seat belts is required in both the front and the rear seats, and it is the driver’s responsibility to make sure that passengers use them.
 If you and/or your passengers do not wear seatbelts, you can be fined SEK 1500-2500.
 Cars should be driven with dipped headlights even during the day.
 Winter tyres must be used from December to March when road conditions are wintry.

 In case of emergency dial 112 from any phone and ask for the police, ambulance or fire brigade.

 The Swedish fika is more than just a coffee break.
 In Sweden, fika is a social phenomenon and is used as a legitimate excuse to set aside a moment for quality time.
 Fikapaus (fika-break) is a natural part of student and working life, as well as a good way to fill your leisure time.
 At fika, it is customary to drink coffee or tea accompanied by baked pastries such as cinnamon buns.

 Studying in Sweden is considered a full-time occupation.
 A regular work week in Sweden is 40 hours - your schedule and study assignments will be calculated based on this.
 Part-time work positions are limited, and many require you to speak Swedish.
 Therefore, it is not recommended to count on finding work to support you while studying.

 If you want to gain some work experience during your studies, many student associations at LiU offer opportunities to do volunteer work.
 This is a big part of LiU student culture and a great way to meet new people and practise your skills.